nbfc-linux/nbfc-linux/README.md

 If you are lucky, `sudo nbfc config --set auto` will find a matching one and set it.

-`sudo nbfc config --recommend` (requires `dmidecode`) will compare your DMI system-product-name to the available configuration file names and print a list of descending similarity.
+`sudo nbfc config --recommend` will compare your DMI system-product-name to the available configuration file names and print a list of descending similarity.

 With `sudo nbfc config --set <MODEL>` a configuration is selected.